Week One of OLT Hearing Manors of Belfountain Subdivision

 This notice provides an update to the Belfountain Community regarding paving works on the Project 14-4065: Belfountain Rehabilitation and Improvements, Town of Caledon.

-Further to the previous progress update notice sent on August,23rd,2024 – Peel’s contractor (Four Seasons Site Development Ltd.) has expedited their work schedule and will be initiating milling, base repairs and paving works on Old Main St (from Caledon Mountain Drive to River Rd) early next week.
+Peel’s contractor (Four Seasons Site Development Ltd.) has schedule milling, base repairs and paving works on Bush St (from Old Main St to Shaws Creek Rd) the week of October 28th 2024.

-The schedule for paving works on Old Main St is as follows.
-Please note the dates below are tentative to weather.
+The schedule for paving works on Old Main St are tentative and subject to weather.
+In the event of rain or unforeseen circumstances the works maybe delayed.

 Activity